Lucrenor/Playlist-Manager/README.md

   Database: MySQL
   Programming: JAVA

-#Install Connector/J to connect to MySQL Databasec
+#Install Connector/J to connect to MySQL Database

 #Create a database using .sql file provided and modify the credentials inside the PlaylistManager.java